Pkoroghly/Zabbix/README.md

 5. Set up a service.

 ## Authors and acknowledgment
-I sincerely thank the Packops group and Mr Farhad Nickfetrat for authoring this highly informative article.
+I sincerely thank the Packops group and Mr Farshad Nickfetrat for authoring this highly informative article.

 ## License
 MIT License